 - Central nervous system stimulants

-- Medically assisted treatments.
-Medications to treat depression and to address withdrawal symptoms or cravings associated with the drug of choice may be used.
+- Medication-assisted treatment – Medications to treat depression and to address withdrawal symptoms or cravings for the drug of choice may be used.